 - The Green House — students live in a low-impact theme cottage, live sustainable lifestyles and develop campus educational programming for other students.

-- Sustainable Food Systems — campus dining services consults with local farmers and purchases a variety of locally grown food and has its own campus herb garden.
+- Sustainable Food Systems — campus dining services consults with local farmers and student organizations (Food Justice and Seed to Table) to purchase a variety of locally grown food; they also have their own campus herb garden.

 - Green Guide — a student-written guide that offers students energy conservation, water conservation and recycling tips.
 It’s part of our Green Pages.